QuazChick/bedrock-wiki/docs/visuals/structure-presentation.md

 ![](/assets/images/visuals/structure-presentation/structure-block-1.png)

-Or you can use **Structure Presentation Pack** by @minato4743 to simplify the process.
-It include some default colors and gradient as will as toggle to hide the preview arrows.
+Or you can use the **Structure Presentation Pack** by @minato4743 to simplify the process.
+It includes some default colors and gradients as well as a toggle to hide the preview arrows.

 <Button link="/assets/packs/visuals/structure-presentation/structure_presentation_pack.mcpack" download>
     Download Pack